 Meanwhile, my toddler didn’t attempt to get the block back.
 When kids take toys from him, he typically assumes a carefree attitude of, “Sure, go ahead,” or “Let me find another block.”
 (Where is this carefree attitude when he’s making demands at home?
 Hmm…) Other times he’s confused as to what just transpired.
 Whichever the case, I try to let him know that it’s perfectly fine for him to get the item back if he truly wants it.

 In other words, I want him to be assertive and stand up for what’s important to him.

 There have been times when he did just that.
 For instance, we were at the playground when he retrieved a pine cone that another little boy had grabbed from him.
-But for the most part, he tends to simply move on and find something else to play with.
+But he tends to simply move on and find something else to play with.

 I’m grateful that he doesn’t immediately react aggressively when his playthings are taken from him.
 I’d like him to handle social conflicts in a calm way without resorting to whining, hitting or crying.
 But at the same time, I find it important to let him know that we don’t always have to share our things, and that if we’re not done with something just yet, it’s fine to hold on to an item a bit longer until we’re ready to part with it.

 - I ask him if he wanted to keep playing with the toy.

 - I let him know that he can tell other kids, “I’m not done yet” when he doesn’t want to part with the toy.

-- I point out that if he really wants something, he can hold on to it and not have to give it away.
+- I say that if he really wants something, he can hold on to it and not have to give it away.

 - If he could care less about the toy, I mention that too and say, “Looks like you’d rather play with another toy.”